 Before we get to the examples of top-performing visual content, let’s discuss the nitty gritty of establishing a video marketing strategy for your hospitality business.

-- Always have a concrete strategy or underlying goal behind the video or series of video.
-Such content can accomplish many different things, but be sure to focus your campaign on a small set of objectives and target audience.
-Every conceptual aspect of your strategy will have an impact on the actual video production.
+- Always have a concrete strategy or underlying goal behind the video or series of videos.
+Such content can accomplish many different things, but be sure to focus your campaign on a small set of objectives and target audiences.
+Every conceptual aspect of your video marketing strategy will have an impact on the actual video production.
 If your motive is to raise brand awareness, messaging and set aesthetic will matter more; if you’re looking to educate consumers, an explainer video with functional instructions or tours is more suitable.
 To help you stay on the right path and aim toward the correct goals, it’s helpful to create a strategic marketing process — a framework that can help you identify your competitors, targets and messaging.

 - Maintain a video calendar like you would an editorial calendar.
-This ensures you can keep track of every video project and in which phase of production it is in (e.g., script writing, live filming, post production editing).
+This ensures you can keep track of every video project and in which phase of production it’s in (e.g., script writing, live filming, post-production editing).

 - Be sure to think about distribution well in advance of publishing.
 Some platforms work better than others, depending on the video type and length.
 Social media, for instance, is perfect for one- or two-minute videos, or previews of longer videos.
 If you have an employee interview or full tour, house that on a landing page on your website (as this will matter for search engine optimization).
 And be sure to upload everything to YouTube or Vimeo for the easiest viewing experience.

 Now that we’ve brushed up on the basics of video, let’s examine some of the top video marketing strategies for travel and hospitality companies to try.

-Not all video marketing is about product; it’s important to have collateral that conveys your cultural identity as a business.
+Not all video marketing is about the product; it’s important to have collateral that conveys your cultural identity as a business.
 This humanization is key to a social media presence, and there’s no better source of stories, personas and brand ambassadors than your workforce.
 You’ve hired those people for a reason — now it’s time to hear more about why they choose to work for your hotel specifically.

-Hotels are just as much destinations as they are lodging providers.
+Hotels are just as much a destination as they are a lodging provider.
 Amenities are typically a big part of the package, and any visual content you create should really play up those themes.
 Brand-forward videos that tie the hotel into the identity and attractions of its location are a sure bet to convey your messaging.

 In the hotel industry, it’s important to make the company’s brand name synonymous with travel, comfort, leisure, excitement and delight.
 This applies whether they’re located in a capital city, major metro area, island chain or country/wilderness estate.
 Success in doing so depends on a video that can bring the sights, sounds and stories of the destination to life.

 This “Dare to Discover” video ad from The W in Amman, Jordan notches all those marks.
-The artistic effort plays on the cultural tradition and history of the country, while also showing the viewer what nightlife and fun can be had.
+The artistic effort plays on the cultural tradition and history of the country, while also showing the potential guest what nightlife and fun can be had.

 Just about every traveler has a horror story of a room that was too good to be true.
 Whether duped by pictures or a description, cautious customers will want to be sure the room is everything you say it to be.